shubhamxdd/slop-gen/context/project-overview.md

 ## Core User Flow

+1. User registers with email, username, and password.
+2. User verifies email via 6-digit OTP sent to their inbox.
-1. User enters a topic or script and selects two characters and a background.
+3. User logs in (via email or username) and selects two characters and a background.
-2. User submits the request (POST /api/generate).
+4. User enters a topic and submits the request (POST /api/generate).
-3. Backend generates a dialogue script using DeepSeek-R1 (OpenRouter).
+5. Backend generates a dialogue script using DeepSeek-R1 (OpenRouter).
-4. Backend generates audio files for each line using ElevenLabs.
+6. Backend generates audio files for each line using ElevenLabs.
-5. Backend merges audio, generates styled ASS subtitles, and composites the final MP4 with gameplay footage.
+7. Backend merges audio, generates styled ASS subtitles, and composites the final MP4 with gameplay footage.
-6. User polls for job status and downloads the finished video.
+8. User polls for job status and downloads the finished video.

 ## Features